 The first screening will be introduced by Austin filmmaker Michael Tully.
+In 35mm.

 “In the early 1970s, when revisionist Westerns were all the rage — think MCCABE & MRS. MILLER, or, especially, EL TOPO — GREASER’S PALACE stood out as a distinctive, rangy animal, one that in no way could be corralled into commercial territory.” – Peter Martin, Screen Anarchy

 “The PUTNEY SWOPE of Westerns.” – Coen Brothers, Entertainment Weekly